Ralph Holley: Philadelphia Stars

 After going unsigned in the National Football League following the 2022 NFL draft, Holley played for the Philadelphia Stars in 2023 where he played in three games and recorded three tackles.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 On October 22, 2023, it was announced that Holley had signed with the Toronto Argonauts.
 He didn't dress for a game in 2023, but was retained for the following season.
 At the conclusion of training camp in 2024, Holley accepted a practice roster position, but soon after made his CFL debut in the team's second game of the season on June 22, 2024, against the Edmonton Elks where he had one defensive tackle.

 In the 2024 season, Holley played in 16 regular season games, starting in 12, where he had 22 defensive tackles, eight sacks, and one forced fumble.
 He also played and started in all three post-season games, including the 111th Grey Cup where he didn't record a statistic, but shared in the Argonauts' 41–24 victory over the Winnipeg Blue Bombers.